THe Volunteer Program

 The Ecole d’Humanité Volunteer Program is an exceptional opportunity for recent high school graduates to build leadership skills while living at our unique school located in the Swiss Alps.

 Volunteers are essential members of the Ecole community.
 They participate in daily life, support teachers and administrative staff, and take part language classes.
-Volunteers gain practical skills, develop leadership abilities, and experience an unforgettable year of friendship and adventure in the Swiss Alps.
+Volunteers gain practical skills and experience an unforgettable year of friendship and adventure in the Swiss Alps.

 Want to know more about the volunteer program?
 We’d love to hear from you!